adamcharnock/django-hordak/docs/installation.rst

         url(r'^', include('hordak.urls', namespace='hordak'))
     ]

-You should then be able to run the development server (assuming you ran the migrations as detailed above):
+You should then be able to create a user and start the development server (assuming you ran the migrations as detailed above):

 .. code::

+    # Create a user to login as
+    ./manage.py createsuperuser
+    # Start the development server
     ./manage.py runserver

 And now navigate to http://127.0.0.1:8000/.